-If you or someone you know is dealing with major depression, or you would like to speak to someone about this subject, feel free to contact us to see how one of our counselors can be of assistance.
+If you or someone you know is dealing with depression, or you would like to speak to someone about this subject, feel free to contact us to see how one of our counselors can be of assistance.

 What is Depression?

 Depression is a severe mood disorder that affects over 16 million people in The United States.
-Some common side effects of depression are extreme difficulties functioning, maintaining social relationships and loss of interest in normal daily activities.
+Some common side effects of depression are difficulties functioning, maintaining social relationships and loss of interest in normal daily activities.
 Depression, major depressive disorder, and other related mental disorders impact a person’s ability to participate in day-to-day activities such as eating, sleeping, or going to work.

 Signs of Depression